FitzHawke/soxyn/README.md

 ### 📌 Pre-Install

-You have 2 options here, clone the repo locally (for private repos) or install directly from github! *Note: you will either need to fork the repo or clone in order to edit the secrets for your system.*
+You have 2 options here, clone the repo locally (for private repos) or install directly from github! _Note: you will either need to fork the repo or clone in order to edit the secrets for your system._

 Coming soon a generic image that avoids all secrets or has better instructions to replace them.
+[Korok](./hosts/by-id/korok/) is the host that will fill that role.
+See the [readme](./hosts/by-id/korok/README.md) for status.

 Currently secrets are used at: